Molmed/checkQC/README.md

 far the following views are available:

-- `basic_view`: outputs a json string containing all reports in a list, as well as another dict summarizing the run parameters.
-Only the report's messages are returned
+- `basic_view`: outputs a json string containing all reports in a list, as well the run summary dict.
+Only the report's messages are returned.
 - `illumina_data_view`: outputs a json string where reports are gathered by lane and by type of report.
 Run summary is also attached.
 Reports include both the message string and the data dictionary.